FutureGadgetTemplates/DigitalGarden1/README.md

-# Wiki1
+# StaticSite1
-A Jekyll static site to act as a encyclopedia of information
+A Jekyll static site to act as a static set of information